nextflow-io/nextflow/docs/developer-env.md

 1. Open PowerShell or Windows Command Prompt in administrator mode by right-clicking and selecting **Run as administrator**.
 1. Run `wsl --install`.
-1. When prompted, restart Windows when prompted.
+1. When prompted, restart Windows.
-1. After restarting Windows, check that you have WSL enabled by opening a Command Prompt and typing 'wsl'.
+1. After restarting Windows, open a PowerShell or Windows Command Prompt and run `wsl` to verify WSL was enabled.